SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 archivedreason: null
 guid: ba19be99-354d-44b2-a2da-4131cc660f18
 ---
-While it's super important to ensure that magic strings are not used in your codebase, there are better alternatives to using enums in TypeScript.
-You might expect TypeScript enums to function like strongly typed languages like C# and Rust, often this is not the case.
+It's super important to ensure that [magic strings are not used in your codebase](https://www.ssw.com.au/rules/use-enums-instead-of-hard-coded-strings/).
+Typically, we would use enums to solve this problem, but this may not be applicable when using TypeScript.
+You might expect TypeScript enums to function like strongly typed languages like C# and Rust but often this is not the case.

 <!--endintro-->